vulcandth/poke-cia/README.md

 First, [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), and `cd` into it.

-Next, you will need to create your `config.mk` file by using `config.mk.template` as a base.
+Next, you will need to create your `config.mk` by copying from `config.mk.template`.

 ```console
 $ cp config.mk.template config.mk